Desperate (Jamie MacDonald song): Critical reception

 Speaking for Jesus Freak Hideout, Josh Balogh awarded the song a 4-out-of-5 star review, stating that the vocals "occasionally blur the line between MacDonald and Daigle, making it tricky to distinguish Daigle's feature", and that "a touch more separation could have highlighted her contribution", but still praised the song as a "heartrending anthem that transforms personal sorrow into collective hope".

-Chart performance
+Commercial performance

 "Desperate" debuted at No. 39 on the Billboard Hot Christian Songs chart, later reaching No. 11 on the chart.
-Additionally, the song reached No. 3 on the Christian Airplay chart, and topped the Christian Adult Contemporary chart.
+Additionally, the song reached No. 3 on the Christian Airplay chart, and topped the Christian adult contemporary chart.
 It peaked at No. 3 on the Christian Digital Song Sales chart.

+Taking twelve weeks to reach the top position, Billboard credited the song as being the fastest rise to No. 1 on the Christian Adult Contemporary chart by a female artist, excluding holiday music, since Lauren Daigle's "You Say" in 2018.
+It became the first leading debut single by a female artist since Jordin Sparks' "Love Me Like I Am" in 2023.
+Remaining for seven weeks, the song also marked the longest run at No. 1 on the chart, until the record was broken by MacDonald's follow-up single, "Left It in the River".